zxphyrx/highway/app/views/overview/faq.md

 #### Can points be used for something else?

 Not as of right now.
 For those who get *above* 12 points, we *might* have some special swag planned.
 No promises.

+#### How "large" does the project need to be?

+Small projects are totally awesome - just make sure the budget is reasonable for the amount of effort put in! (ie: don't spend $70 on a fidget spinner that took you 30 minutes)